rfunduk/rails-stripe-connect-example/README.markdown

 ### Step 2

 Connect to Stripe.
-When you click the 'Connect' button you'll be taken through the OAuth flow.
-The simplest thing to do is to connect the **same account that owns the application**.
+You'll have the option of 3 different types of connection:

+##### 1. OAuth Standalone

+Create an account or connect to an existing account via an OAuth flow.

+You may want to do this in an incognito window or similar so that you don't accidentally connect your platform/main account to itself which will be very confusing.

+It's probably best to make another Stripe account with a test email address (eg, with Gmail you can do things like `you+stripetest1@gmail.com` to make this easier), or you can just use the 'Create New Account...' option in the menu at the top right of your Stripe dashboard.

-You're probably already logged into it, so either click Connect (if you're already activated) or look for the development mode bar at the top of the page:
+When you click 'Connect', look for the development mode bar at the top of the page:

 ![Development Mode Prompt](./docs/development-mode-bar.png)

 ...and click _Skip this account form..._ if you aren't activated yet.

-The one downside to this is that it might not be fully clear who's getting paid what and from whom.
-So feel free to make another Stripe account with a test email address (eg, with Gmail you can do things like `you+stripetest1@gmail.com` to make this easier), or you can just use the 'Create New Account...' option in the menu at the top right of your Stripe dashboard.
+This account + Stripe connection becomes the 'seller'.

+##### 2. Standalone Account via API

+You can create a standalone Stripe account via the API, which doesn't require the user to leave your site at all.

+Doing this is a simple matter of choosing a country and clicking 'Create'

+This account + Stripe connection becomes the 'seller'.

+##### 3. Managed Account via API

+You can create an entirely managed-by-you Stripe account via the API.
+With this method the user will have the least interaction with Stripe.

+Doing this is a simple matter of choosing a country, agreeing to the Stripe Terms of Service, and clicking 'Create'.

+Currently managed accounts are in beta and only available to US or Canadian platform accounts.

 This account + Stripe connection becomes the 'seller'.

 ### Step 3